Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 ## Conclusion

 In conclusion, the exploration of each Enneagram type's predisposition to specific mental health challenges is indeed heavy and profound.
-Within Enneagram circles and amongst personality experts, these negative aspects of our personality are often referred to as our "shadow side."
-This shadow side, though daunting to confront, is an essential part of our journey towards self-awareness and growth.
-Understanding these potential pitfalls is not about labeling or limiting ourselves, but rather about recognizing the full spectrum of our personality, including the parts we often prefer to keep in the dark.
+Within Enneagram circles and amongst personality experts, these negative aspects of our personality are often called our "shadow side."
+This shadow side, though daunting to confront, is an essential part of our journey toward self-awareness and growth.
+Understanding these potential pitfalls is not about labeling or limiting ourselves but rather about recognizing the full spectrum of our personality, including the parts we often prefer to keep in the dark.

 By acknowledging and understanding our shadow side, we empower ourselves to address these challenges proactively.
-This awareness allows us to seek appropriate support, develop healthier coping mechanisms, and ultimately, navigate our lives with greater understanding and compassion, both for ourselves and others.
-The journey through the Enneagram's insights is not just about celebrating our strengths but also about bravely facing our vulnerabilities and transforming them into stepping stones for personal growth and mental well-being.
+This awareness allows us to seek appropriate support, develop healthier coping mechanisms, and ultimately, navigate our lives with greater understanding and compassion for ourselves and others.
+The journey through the Enneagram's insights is about celebrating our strengths, bravely facing our vulnerabilities, and transforming them into stepping stones for personal growth and mental well-being.

 <svelte:head>